 Dispersed Camping Areas

 Dispersed camping areas are ideal for rooftop tent campers who want to get out into the wild.
 Mostly found near forests, the camping areas usually don’t have amenities like bathrooms, water, or even trash cans.
 However, these camping areas tend to offer its visitors beautiful sites of lakes, mountains, rivers, streams, or meadows.

-Though the areas are great at offering solitude.
-It is important to check out restrictions and necessary permits needed to camp there.
+Though the areas are great at offering solitude, it is important to check out restrictions and necessary permits needed to camp there.
 Just be sure to camp on the road or a clear area to avoid damaging the forest with your vehicle.
 Also, ensure you don’t leave any litter lying around before you head out.
-Keep in mind you can check out recreation.gov for any dispersed camping site in the United States.
+Keep in mind you can check out the Recreation.
+Gov for any dispersed camping site in the United States.

 Alternative places are meant for when you are traveling across the country and need to stop overnight.
 Mostly found in public places, these places include:

-- Walmart: Most locations allow overland rooftop camping in a tent for a night.
-Make sure you camp in the far corner of the parking lot to avoid hindering night shoppers.
+- Walmart: Most locations allow car camping for a night, make sure you camp in the far corner of the parking lot to avoid hindering night shoppers.